Lighting the Path

 Lighting the Path was chosen for the Billion Acts Hero Award!"

 We believe in demonstrating the love of Christ in our actions, by meeting needs, empowering through enterprise projects and building long term relationships.
-We are currently working with mission and outreach organizations to identify impoverished areas and marginalized people who would benefit and are open to assistance.
+We are currently working with mission and outreach organizations to identify impoverished areas and disadvantaged people who would benefit and are open to assistance.
 We are researching the best options to first meet the needs of nutrition, health and education.
 Once nutritional and health needs are addressed, we look to assist groups, individuals and programs in improving or starting their own enterprise and production of marketable products.
 We hope to address the need for assistance to disabled individuals who are often overlooked in many cultures.
 Maintaining respect for cultural and social practices and maintaining the dignity of the individual is a priority.
 We have found that once people are able to meet their own needs and improve their families standard of living, they are able to teach others and this increases the effectiveness of our efforts and expands the mission.

 We are a partner organization with L'Association Namenegzbanga and Les Ailes de Refuge (Sheltering Wings) in Burkina Faso, West Africa and we are working with a number of missionaries and implementing many empowerment projects there.
+We have empowerment projects in St. Louis, Missouri focused on the needs of refugee and immigrant women.

 To show and teach the love of Christ in all we do.